return42/sphkerneldoc/linux_src_doc/kernel/cgroup/cgroup_c.rst

 -----------

 @cset is either getting the first task or losing the last.
-Update the ->populated_cnt of all associated cgroups accordingly.
+Update the populated counters of all associated cgroups accordingly.

 .. _`css_set_move_task`: